bezark/FCLC-Video-Game-Design/README.md

 ## Week 12
 ### Monday 4/15
 - DUE: Final project pitch and concept.
+Informal presentation explaining the group concept for the final project.
+Slides not necessary.
+Each group member will be responsible for talking about an aspect of the project

 ### Thursday 4/18
 - Advanced 3D Game Mechanics: Multiplayer and Networking